-- MLT Hematology & Coagulation: 4 hrs/wk - MLT Parasitology, Mycology, Mycobacterium: no coop lab requirement - MLT Immunohematology: 4 hrs/wk ideally on two different days. - MLT Clinical Lab Operations and Leadership: no coop lab requirement (access to medical lab journals, publications and Proficiency testing information)
+MLT Hematology & Coagulation: 4 hrs/wk

+MLT Parasitology, Mycology, Mycobacterium: no coop lab requirement

+MLT Immunohematology: 4 hrs/wk ideally on two different days.

+MLT Clinical Lab Operations and Leadership: no coop lab requirement (access to medical lab journals, publications and Proficiency testing information)

-The MLT courses are offered once per year, either fall or spring on 16 week semester.
+The MLT courses are offered in 16 weeks per semester.
 Phlebotomy is offered at a minimum of once per semester, on either the 8 or 16 week format.